-What you’re trying to get out of your pool can dictate which kind of model you should get.
-If you’re having a lot of large items fall into your pool, like leaves, it might be a good idea to get a skimmer in addition to a regular pool cleaner.
+If a lot of large items fall into your pool, like leaves, it might be a good idea to get a skimmer in addition to a regular pool cleaner.
 Of course, not all cleaners work equally well against all debris types, since they come with different filters and different suction and collection devices.

 High-end models tend to come with multiple filters that you can switch out to change what they collect.
 These typically include a “large debris” filter that will pick up large objects like leaves.
-The rest are an increasingly-good set of filters for cleaning the water itself.
 Some filters will be fine enough to pick out algae, while others will have pores small enough to catch dirt and bacteria.

-Keep in mind that some base models and the filters they come with may not be up to the task if you live in a place with especially-fine dust or dirt.
-However, you can buy filters for very fine dust for most models separately, so if you need that kind of cleaning, you can often achieve it with most models, though it means spending more money.
+Keep in mind that some base model filters may not be up to the task if you live in a place with fine dust or dirt.
+However, you can buy filters for very fine dust for most models separately, though, it means spending more money.

 It’s also important to remember that you need to maintain your robotic pool cleaners.
 Cleaning these filters after each use can go a long way towards extending the life of your robotic pool cleaner.